planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 **Dana/Viktor:** don't get carried away, he is still here.
 I start talking about the patina on the brass and say I need to see it in the sunlight.
 "If we can just go out on the porch, so I can check the color in natural light."

-**Guide:** Oh, good idea, but he might get suspicious or think you will run off with it, let's do a Nature Check.
+**Guide:** Oh, good idea, but he might get suspicious or think you will run off with it, let's do a NATURE Check.

-**Dana/Viktor:** My "Itinerant Gambler" Concept is 5D, which is much better.
+**Dana/Viktor:** My "Itinerant Gambler" CONCEPT is 5D, which is much better.
 Can I use that?

 **Guide:** Maybe, can you tell me how it applies?

 **Dana/Viktor:** err...
-I guess not, it's not really gambling or traveling, so I guess I'll stick with Nature.
+I guess not, it's not really gambling or traveling, so I guess I'll stick with NATURE.
 That's "Curmudgeon" with 3D.
 I start grumpily fiddling with my wallet, maybe I'll get a bonus if he sees I have cash?

 **Guide:** Sure, but you don't look rich either - let's say +1D.

 Dana throws the pool of four dice, landing on 3, 2, 2, and 6.
 This is a Score of 7 (3+2+2) and 1 Edge (the 6).
-This easily beats the Clerk's Motive of 4.
+This easily beats the Clerk's MOTIVE of 4.
 The Edge means this should distract him for a little while.

 **Guide:** He walks out with you into the sunlight and goes into a whole story about where the samovar came from.
 You also notice he is squinting in the sunlight and has awfully pointy teeth.